-The British Spitfire – the iconic, high performance aircraft, celebrated for its maneuverability, speed and fire power – helped the RAF turn the tide of the Second World War (1939-1945) in the Allies’ favour.
+The British Spitfire, the iconic, high performance aircraft celebrated for its maneuverability, speed and fire power, helped the RAF turn the tide of the Second World War (1939 to 1945) in the Allies’ favour.

 Here we tell the Spitfire story and commemorate the 85th anniversary of its prototype K5054’s maiden flight at the former Southampton Municipal Airport (now Southampton Airport) on 5 March 1936.

 The Spitfire had its genesis in the 1930s at the Supermarine Aviation Works (Vickers), Southampton, where Mitchell was Chief Designer.

 Mitchell and his design team created the Spitfire – with its light, stream-lined body, elliptical wings, Rolls Royce Merlin engine and eight wing-mounted Browning machine guns – in response to the Air Ministry’s call, in 1934, for a high performance fighter.

 Although the 1930s was a period of relative world peace, the government had grown increasingly alarmed about the scale of Germany’s rearmament after the accession of Adolf Hitler in 1933 and the likelihood of aggression from the air in any future conflict.

 The Air Ministry put in an initial order of 310 Spitfires from Supermarine which hugely expanded and modernised its factory at Woolston, Southampton for Spitfire production.
 A sister factory was also built at Itchen nearby.

 Driven by concerns about the vulnerability of aircraft production to possible enemy bombing and the urgent need to maximise the production of aircraft and other military hardware, the government devised an official ‘Shadow Factory’ scheme in the lead up to the Second World War.